-- 1. It is not allowed for a program to use two files with the same name, say foo.bet (ignoring case), which both contains fragments of category Attributes. - 2.
+- 1. It is not allowed for a program to use two files with the same name, say foo.bet (ignoring case), which both contains fragments of category At-tributes. - 2.
 It is not allowed for a program to use a file named, say, foo.bet, if foo.bet contains a fragment of category Attributes, and if there is a SLOT of category ObjectDescriptor/Descriptor or DoPart named foo in any of the files involved in the program.
 Again case is irrelevant. - 3.
-It is not allowed to use the '-' (dash) character in fragment file names.
+It is not allowed to use the '-' (dash) character in fragment file names. - 4.
+Because the FragmentDenotation separator character is '/' it is not allowed to use the '/' in fragment file names, not even on platforms where the file system would allow it. - 5.
+In general, it is advisable to restrict the characters used in the fragment file names to be: a-z, A-Z, 0-9, and ''.
+If other characters are used in the fragment file names, there is a danger, that the supporting tools (such as linkers) will complain. - Symptoms The symptom on breaking rule 1 or 2 is typically a "Multiple defined symbol MIFOO" and the like, in the linking phase, the symptom for breaking rule 3 is that the compiler / Valhalla [MIA 92-12] / Sif [MIA 90-11] may become confused.
+Finally the symptom on breaking rule 5 may be a complaint from the assembler about illegal characters.